 How do I know if my monitor is accurate or if I am using it correctly?

-Once you buy your monitor, take it to your doctor’s office to be checked for accuracy.
-You should have your monitor checked once a year.
-Proper care and storage are also necessary.
-Make sure the tubing is not twisted when the monitor is stored, and keep it away from heat.
-Periodically check the tubing for cracks and leaks.
+Once you buy your device, have your doctor check it for accuracy.
+They should check your monitor once a year.
+On your own, periodically check the tubing for cracks and leaks.
+Proper care and storage are necessary.
+Make sure the tubing is not twisted when you store it.
+Keep it away from heat.

 Ask your doctor or nurse to teach you how to use your blood pressure monitor correctly.
-Proper use of it will help you and your doctor achieve good results in controlling your blood pressure.
+This will help you achieve good results in controlling your blood pressure.

-- Go to the bathroom and empty your bladder before measuring your blood pressure.
+- Go to the bathroom and empty your bladder.

-- Rest for 3 to 5 minutes before measuring your blood pressure.
-Do not talk.
+- Rest for 3 to 5 minutes and do not talk.

 - Sit in a comfortable position, with your legs and ankles uncrossed and your back supported.

-- Place your left arm, raised to the level of your heart, on a table or a desk, and sit still.
+- Elevate your left arm to the level of your heart.
+Place it on a table or desk and sit still.

-- Wrap the cuff smoothly and snugly around the upper part of your bare arm.
-The cuff should fit snugly, but there should be enough room for you to slip one fingertip under the cuff.
+- Wrap the cuff around the upper part of your bare arm.
+The cuff should be smooth and snug.
+There should be enough room for you to slip one fingertip under the cuff.

-- Check to see that the bottom edge of the cuff is 1 inch above the crease of your elbow.
+- Check the placement of the cuff.
+The bottom edge of it should be 1 inch above the crease of your elbow.

-- Place the stethoscope disk on the inner side of the crease of your elbow.
+- Place the stethoscope disk on the crease of your inside elbow.

-- Rapidly inflate the cuff by squeezing the rubber bulb to 30 to 40 points higher than your last systolic reading.
-Inflate the cuff rapidly, not just a little at a time.
+- Inflate the cuff by squeezing the rubber bulb.
+Keep squeezing until the pointer on the dial reaches 30 to 40 points higher than your last systolic reading.
+The systolic reading is the top number of blood pressure.
+Inflate the cuff at a rapid rate, not just a little at a time.
 Inflating the cuff too slowly will cause a false reading.

-- Slightly loosen the valve and slowly let some air out of the cuff.
+- Slightly loosen the valve on the unit and slowly let some air out of the cuff.
 Deflate the cuff by 2 to 3 millimeters per second.
-If you loosen the valve too much, you won’t be able to determine your blood pressure.
+If you loosen the valve too much, you won’t be able to measure your blood pressure.

 - As you let the air out of the cuff, you will begin to hear your heartbeat.
 Listen carefully for the first sound.
 Check the blood pressure reading by looking at the pointer on the dial.
-This number will be your systolic pressure.
+This number is your systolic pressure.

 - Continue to deflate the cuff.
 Listen to your heartbeat.
 You will hear your heartbeat stop at some point.
 Check the reading on the dial.
 This number is your diastolic pressure.

-- If you want to repeat the measurement, wait 2 to 3 minutes before reinflating the cuff.
+- If you need to repeat the measurement, wait 2 to 3 minutes before starting.

-- Put the cuff around the arm.
-Turn the power on, and start the machine.
+- Turn the power on to start the unit.

-- Look at the display window to see your blood pressure reading.
-The machine will show your systolic and diastolic blood pressures on the screen.
-Write down your blood pressure, with the systolic pressure before the diastolic pressure (for example, 120/80).
+- Look at the display screen to get your blood pressure reading.
+It will show your systolic and diastolic pressures.
+Write down the measurement in your record.
+The systolic pressure goes in front of the diastolic pressure.
+For example, 120/80.

 - Press the exhaust button to release all of the air from the cuff.

-- If you want to repeat the measurement, wait 2 to 3 minutes before reinflating the cuff.
+- If you need to repeat the measurement, wait 2 to 3 minutes before starting.